Suwayomi/docker-tachidesk/README.md

 # Environment Variables

+> [!CAUTION]
+> Providing an environment variable will <b>overwrite</b> the current setting value when starting the container.

+> [!Tip]
+> Most of the time you don't need to use environment variables, instead settings can be changed during runtime via the webUI. (which will be rendered useless when providing an environment variable)

 > [!NOTE]
 > See [server-reference.conf](https://github.com/Suwayomi/Suwayomi-Server/blob/master/server/src/main/resources/server-reference.conf) in the [Suwayomi-Server](https://github.com/Suwayomi/Suwayomi-Server) repository for the default values

-> [!Tip]
-> Settings can be changed during runtime via the webUI.

-> [!CAUTION]
-> Providing an environment variable will overwrite the current value in the server.conf file.

 There are a number of environment variables available to configure Suwayomi: